joshleeeeee/lmsys-optimize-usage-script/README.md

 # lmsys-optimize-usage

-The `lmsys-optimize-usage` userscript is designed to optimize the user experience on the [LMSYS chat platform](https://chat.lmsys.org/).
+The `lmsys-optimize-usage` userscript is designed to optimize the user experience on the [chat.lmsys](https://chat.lmsys.org/).
 It introduces several enhancements that streamline the chat interface by removing unnecessary elements, increasing the output token count, and automating the selection of chat settings.

 ## Display